 Brewing loose leaf tea is easy.
 There are two main methods you can brew loose leaf tea.
 Western-style is when we brew tea in large quantities, like in a big teapot.
 We pour in the dry tea leaves and add water of the proper temperature, then steep the tea for a few minutes.
 Western-style brewing is easy and doesn't require much equipment, just a good ol' teapot.
 This style of brewing will usually yield 1-3 brews.
 We recommend using a tea kettle with an infuser.

 The other method we call Gong Fu Cha.
-This is the Chinese way of brewing tea.
+It's is the Chinese way of brewing tea.
 We add tea leaves to little teapots or gaiwan in concentrated amounts and brew the tea for short intervals, usually 5-30 seconds.
 Then we drink the tea from tiny cups.
 This brewing method provides you with the best taste possible, and you can (and should!) re-brew the tea many times.
 Furthermore, each time the flavor will transform and offer you something new.

 What is the Best Water Temperature For Tea?

 Water temperature is a crucial component when we wish to extract the best possible taste of tea.
 It will always depend on the type of tea that we're brewing.
 Usually, you can see what temperature is best in the tea description, but here's a general rule of thumb: